Frequently Asked Questions

 It can be difficult to know what to say or how to show support to someone who has cancer.
 It is best to take your cues from the person with cancer.
 Ask them if they would like to talk about the experience and let them decide when to talk and how much to share.

 Sometimes just your presence and listening attentively can show support and bear witness to what they are going through.
 It is better to say, “I don’t know what to say,” than to stop calling or visiting out of fear or discomfort.

 Practical help may also be welcomed and is a great way to show support.
-Try to avoid saying “Let me know if there is anything I can do to help,” but rather, offer specific examples of things you are able to do.
+Try to avoid saying “Let me know if there is anything I can do to help."
+Instead, offer specific examples of things you are able to do.
 Make suggestions and ask if they sound helpful.
 Some examples include driving the person to an appointment, shopping, household chores, caring for pets, and helping with childcare.
 It is often hard for people to ask for help so this takes the burden off them to have to ask.

 If you would like to learn more tips on how to talk to or care for someone with cancer or how to care for yourself, please ask for the social worker or reach out to the Wilmot Community Resource line at 585-276-4708 or WilmotCommmuityResHelp@urmc.rochester.edu